Kingpin (TV series)

-Kingpin is an American crime drama television series which debuted on the NBC network in the U.S. and CTV in Canada on February 2, 2003, and lasted 6 episodes.
+Kingpin is an American crime drama television series which debuted on NBC in the United States and CTV in Canada on February 2, 2003, and lasted 6 episodes.
 The series detailed a Mexican drug trafficker named Miguel Cadena (Yancey Arias) and his family life.
 Low ratings and the network's discomfort with airing a show with a drug trafficker protagonist resulted in the show's cancellation.
 Commercials on NBC featured the song "Más" by the Mexican band Kinky, which also featured in the series.